JCWoodworker/Woodworkers-Companion/README.md

    - Work is automatically saved if you close the app
 8. **View History**:
    - Tap "History" button in top right corner
-   - View all saved orders in chronological table
+   - View all saved orders (table on iPad, cards on iPhone)
-   - Tap any order to view full details
+   - **Tap** any order to view full details
+   - **Swipe left** on any order for quick actions:
+     - Delete this order
+     - Edit (loads order back into calculator)
+     - Share
+   - Use "Delete All" button to clear entire history
    - Share, print, or delete orders from detail view
 9. Export or share your calculations when done